Drue’s Art in the First In-Space Art Exhibit on Richard Garriott’s Space Mission

 UP! by Artist Drue Kataoka

-It is a rocket in the initial stages of take off.
+UP! is a Rocket in the initial stages of take off, exhaust trailing from the powerful engines.

-It is a Sumi-e brush in the middle of a brush stroke.
+UP! is also a Sumi-e brush, leaving the trace of a brushstroke.

 Watch this exciting video that includes stills of UP!